tiagolr/filtr/README.md

 ![patterns](/doc/patterns.png)

 There are 32 patterns that can be used and edited, these patterns are saved in the settings file and shared by any instances of the plugin.

+#### Envelope Followers

+Envelope followers for cutoff and resonance can be activated in the `Envelope` section by setting the amount positive or negative.
+This feature like many others was introduced by ShaperBox and had to be included in this project.

 #### Self repeating patterns